There are no COVID-19 testing or vaccination requirements for travellers entering Romania.

-As a visitor, your passport may be stamped when you enter and exit Romania.
-Border guards will use passport stamps to check you’re complying with the 90-day visa-free limit for short stays in Romania.
+At the Romanian border your passport may be stamped when you enter and exit Romania.
+Border guards will use passport stamps to check you have not overstayed the 90-day visa-free limit for short stays in Romania.

 You may also need to:

 - show you have enough money for your stay